dmollo45/infra-monitoring-pipeline/docs/DEPLOYMENT-GUIDE.md

-# Deployment Guide - Infrastructure Monitoring data Pipeline
+# Deployment Guide - Infrastructure Monitoring Data Pipeline

 This guide provides step-by-step instructions for deploying the Infrastructure Monitoring Pipeline to your AWS account.